 Off-site workers aren’t necessarily on their own 100%, or at least they don’t have to be.
 If you hire local employees, you can request that they spend some days in the office, or that they attend meetings in person.
 This can also be adapted based on how certain employees work best.
 For example, some thrive in a busy setting, while others need peace and quiet to get through a list of tasks.
 Some employees will consider two days out of the office to meet with clients enough time away and will be happy to spend the rest of the time in the office.

 Even if you opt to hire workers who are going to spend all of their time remotely, you can still instill some personal communications.
 Schedule annual retreats where everyone comes together in the same place to meet and spend a long weekend together.
 Hold video conferences every week or month instead of communicating only via email.
 When a challenge pops up, hop on a phone call to discuss it instead of relying on chat.
 Anytime you have the opportunity to personalize your communication more, do it.
 Staying in close contact will make your employees feel like they’re an important part of the team.

 If your company has remote workers or a mobile workforce, Level365 has a Unified Communications platform with mobile solutions that keeps everyone connected while enhancing efficiency and productivity for all employees.
 Learn more about how our service supports mobility and flexibility by checking out our “Top 5 Unified Communications Benefits” article.

 About Level365: Level365 offers a complete Unified Communications as a Service (UCaaS) solution with enterprise voice.
 Our service helps companies embrace a mobile workforce with seamless integration of business voice communications among desk phones, computers, and mobile devices so work can be done anytime, anywhere.
-Our UC platform extends beyond voice with communication services including Chat/SMS, Presence, Analytics, Cloud Faxing, Business Systems Integration and more.
+Our UC platform extends beyond voice with communication services including Chat/SMS, Presence, Analytics, Video Collaboration, Cloud Faxing, CRM Integrations, and more.